'Scary Moms' Are Part Of The Citizen War Against Pollution In Pakistan

 On a cold December day, the Scary Moms hustled to get their point across at a private school, beginning with educating kids.
 "Today we need to fight the enemy that is smog," Nasir announced to rows of teenagers attending a special smog workshop with their parents — it was the 43rd such session since November.

 She waved to a U.N.-issued video showing the effects of particulate matter that forms air pollution.
-The particles can be absorbed into the body, affecting damage brain development, growth and respiratory illnesses.
+The particles can be absorbed into the body, affecting brain development, growth and respiratory illnesses.

 "Please when the air pollution is high, try to stay inside your home and try to wear a mask when you have to go outside," she says.